South Yorkshire Supertram: Return to public operation

-On 18 October 2022 the South Yorkshire Mayor Oliver Coppard announced that the service will return to public ownership once Stagecoach's operating contract expires in March 2024 alongside a £100 million grant by the central government to modernise parts of the system.
+On 18 October 2022 the South Yorkshire Mayor Oliver Coppard announced that the service would return to public operation once Stagecoach's contract expired in March 2024, alongside a £100 million grant by the central government to modernise parts of the system.
+The date of the transfer was 22 March 2024, with a new operating company known as the South Yorkshire Future Tram Limited (SYFTL) taking over all Supertram operations.